skycoin/skycoin/README.md

 ./ci-scripts/integration-test.live.sh -v
 ```

-The above command will run all tests except the wallet tests.
-To run live wallet integration tests, we
+The above command will run all tests except the wallet related tests.
+To run wallet tests, we
-need to manually specify a wallet file, the wallet must have at least `2 coins` and `256 coinhours`, and
+need to manually specify a wallet file, and it must have at least `2 coins` and `256 coinhours`,
-it also must already have been loaded by the node.
+it also must have been loaded by the node.

 We can specify the wallet by setting two environment variables: `WALLET_DIR` and `WALLET_NAME`.
 The `WALLET_DIR`
 represents the absolute path of the wallet directory, and `WALLET_NAME` represents the wallet file name.